MrPinguiiin/db_manager/README.md

 If you prefer not to install the script system-wide, you can run it directly.

+> **Important:** This script requires root privileges to interact with the Docker daemon.
+Please run all commands using `sudo`.

 1.  **Make the script executable:**
     Before running the script for the first time, you need to give it execute permissions.